ScottLogic/Technology-Carbon-Standard/pages/impact_categories/operational.md

 ---

 # Operational Emissions
-Operational emissions encompass the greenhouse gases emitted from an organisation's own technology infrastructure and operations.
-These are categorised into three groups - On-Prem, Cloud, and Generator emissions (O, C, and G) - based on the level of ownership and control an organisation has over the assets.
+Operational emissions encompass the greenhouse gases emitted from an organisation's own technology infrastructure and operations as well as the water consumption involved in the latter.
+The grenhouse gases emissions are categorised into three groups - On-Prem, Cloud, and Generator emissions (O, C, and G) - based on the level of ownership and control an organisation has over the assets.

-Understanding operational emissions allows organisations to quantify, monitor, and benchmark the climate impacts of their technology infrastructure and business operations.
+Understanding operational emissions and water consumption allows organisations to quantify, monitor, and benchmark the climate impacts of their technology infrastructure and business operations.
 It enables setting emission reduction targets and strategies and facilitates compliance with current and emerging climate disclosure legislations.

 Emissions are further classified into direct and indirect sources:

 {% include linkedHeading.html heading="Direct Emissions" level=2 %}

 Direct emissions are a result of the organisation's direct consumption of grid-supplied electricity (Category O) or combustion of fossil fuels like diesel or natural gas for owned power generators (Category G).
 The organisation can directly measure and account for emissions from owned assets.

+Moreover, grid-supplied electricity consumption is closely linked to water usage, as different energy sources vary significantly in their water requirements.

 {% include linkedHeading.html heading="On-premise" level=3 %}